jansgerald/simple_api/README.md

 - Implements the data analysis and wrangling behind the works

 ___
-We have deployed a simple example on : https://algo-capstone.herokuapp.com Here's the list of its endpoints:
+I have deployed this project on : https://simpleapijans.herokuapp.com Here's the list of its endpoints:
 ```
 1. / , method = GET